erossini/reactjs_koans/README.md

 The Koans are a set of tasks to complete.
 Prepared tests checks if they are done correctly.

+# What is it changed?
+In this version you find a new file under execises called "ContactForm".

 ## Installation

 Make sure you have Node.js and Python 2 installed.